thautwarm/Rem/README.md

 - **Inverted Syntax**

     ```
-    file . open then write some_text
+    file . open . write some_text
     ```

     `.` has a high priority while `then` has a lower one.